Borny/rtfm/javascript.md

 ### double bang !!

-Teh double exclamation marks/!! will coerce a value into a real boolean.
+The double exclamation marks/!! will coerce a value into a real boolean.
 `const name = 'table'` => name is truthy.
 `!!name` => name is true.

-### Settign a default value to a variable using ||
+### Setting a default value to a variable using ||

 `const name = someInput || defaultValue` => if someInput is undefined then the defaultValue will be assigned.